aschaaff/votable.js/README.md

 link to VOTable: http://www.ivoa.net/documents/VOTable/

-This work started in September 2014 and is in the testing phase.
+This work started in September 2014.

-We expect to deliver the first stable version in November 2014.

-Intermediate release for beta testing will be available soon.

 The parser was initially developped by Thomas Rolling (UTBM) in the frame of an internship.